BuonHobo/tesi-triennale/Content/The implementation.md

 }
 ```

 In our example, the `chest` parameter gets parsed into `GeometricRisk.chest` and we now have access to the risk value associated to this parameter.
-The same is done with the other parameters and everything is stored inside the `RobotTaskRisk` class.
+The same is done with the other parameters, and everything is stored inside the `RobotTaskRisk` class.

 This makes it very easy to parse a simple string into structured and useful data that we can use to compute risk and makespan related properties.